Surgery for colorectal cancer

-If the rectal cancer is growing into nearby organs, a surgery called a pelvic exenteration (ex-en-ter-A-shun) is needed.
+If the rectal cancer is growing into nearby organs, a surgery called a pelvic exenteration is needed.
 In this operation the rectum as well as affected nearby organs such as the bladder, prostate, or uterus are removed.
 A colostomy is needed after this operation.
-If the bladder is removed, a urostomy (yur-ahs-tuh-me – an opening to collect urine) is also needed.
+If the bladder is removed, a urostomy (an opening to collect urine) is also needed.

 Side effects of colorectal surgery

 Side effects of surgery depend on several factors like the extent of the operation and a person's general health before surgery.
 Common side effects are pain and nausea.
 You won’t be able to eat for a few days.